 The Level of Competition

-Newcomers quickly learn there’s nothing third-class about D-III athletics.
+Newcomers quickly learn there’s nothing third-class about NCAA Division III athletics.
 Longtime men’s soccer coach Steve Domin ’93, M.Ed. ’95, a two-sport competitor during his own Carthage years, estimates each of our teams has five or six Division I-caliber athletes.

 “If we’re challenging for a league title, then we’re in the conversation for a national title.”